Sample plan

 Packing

-- · Light, foldable stroller — Paris cobblestones are real
+- · Light, foldable stroller — Paris cobblestones are real; 4 wheels are more stable than 3 on the rough surfaces

-- · Small backpack with snacks, wipes, hand sanitizer
+- · Small backpack with snacks, wipes, hand sanitizer, and a change of clothes

-- · A Disney/princess outfit for day 3 — kids who dress up have visibly better days
+- · A Disney/princess outfit for day 3 — kids who dress up get extra attention from cast members and visibly better photos

 Tips